 (d) the compensation is to be excluded from any determinations of the claims experience of the employer for the purposes of calculating the premium payable by the employer for a policy of insurance.

-[Section 182ZK inserted by No. 31 of 2011 s.
+[Section 182ZK inserted: No. 31 of 2011 s.
 6.]

 182ZL.
 Director may order insurer to make payment directed under s.
 182K